John-R-Wallace-NOAA/FishNIRS/Setting_up_TensorFlow_Conda_Environment/Install TensorFlow under Conda Env on Linux.md

     # Install Miniconda
     bash Miniconda3-latest-Linux-x86_64.sh

+    # If you'd prefer that conda's base environment not be activated on startup,
+    #   set the auto_activate_base parameter to false:

+    conda config --set auto_activate_base false

     # In the first two sections of code below, the only real difference is that for the CPU version "tensorflow" is installed,
     #    and for the gpu version "tensorflow-gpu" is installed.